CharlesThierry/LBC_test/README.md

 ### UI

 This App uses a CollectionViewController to display the Classified listing ads.
-Tapping on an item opens a detailed view of the ad.
+Tapping on an item opens a detailed view of the ad in a DetailViewController presented through `showDetailViewController(_:sender:)`.
+The data of the Ad is directly provided by the MainViewController

-Ads are filtered by Urgent, then by date.
-On the main controller are displayed the title, price, date, a picture (or a placeholder if non available) and the ad 'Urgent' status.
+In the Main controller, ads are sorted by is_urgent, then by date.
+It is possible to filter through category by using the dedicated Action button.

 ### Data storage